 Do this right after you’ve made your travel arrangements.
 Will you need a house sitter, babysitters, pet sitters, plant waterers, someone to pick up the newspaper?
 Will you need to hold the mail?
 Do this now, not later.
 I have learned that “later” almost never comes.

-4. Head to the pharmacy to refill any prescriptions or pick up toiletries you'll need to take with you.
+4. Head to the pharmacy to refill any prescriptions and pick up toiletries you’ll need to take with you.

 This is one last-minute errand that can easily be done ahead of time; take care of it at least week in advance.
-I order my in-flight toiletries in advance through 3 Fl Oz, which offers a wide range of TSA-approved products with a focus on natural skincare and wellness.
+Keep in mind that the TSA only permits liquids, aerosols, gels, and creams in bottles that are 3.4 ounces or smaller.

 5. A few days before you leave, load up on Vitamin C and sleep.